OccludeNet: A Causal Journey into Mixed-View Actor-Centric Video Action Recognition under Occlusions: Related Work

 \subsection{Action Recognition under Occlusion}

-Recent developments in action recognition under occlusion primarily focus on improving model robustness.
-Approaches include training classifiers on independently processed HOG blocks from multiple viewpoints~\cite{eccv/WeinlandOF10} and addressing blurred perspectives in multi-view settings~\cite{tip/LiuZZJWL23}.
-Shi \textit{et al.}~\cite{tii/ShiLWY23} propose a multi-stream graph convolutional network to handle diverse occlusion scenarios.
-Chen \textit{et al.}~\cite{chen2023unveiling} demonstrate that pre-training on occluded skeleton sequences, followed by k-means clustering of embeddings, is effective for self-supervised skeleton-based action recognition.
-Liu \textit{et al.}~\cite{LIU2025110948} introduce a pseudo-occlusion strategy to address real-world, ill-posed problems. \textsc{Occlusion Skeleton}~\cite{bigdataconf/WuQWF20} provides a valuable resource for research in this domain.
-Benchmarking studies evaluate the performance of action recognizers under occlusion~\cite{nips/GroverVR23}.
-Despite these advancements, challenges remain, such as labor-intensive annotation processes and the absence of explicit causal modeling between actions and occlusion effects.
-There is an urgent need for large-scale occluded datasets. \cref{table1} compares our \textsc{OccludeNet} with other occluded datasets, detailing their scale, occlusion dynamics, characteristics, and sample details.
+Recent methods for action recognition under occlusion aim to improve model robustness.
+Early work trains classifiers on independently processed HOG blocks from multiple viewpoints~\cite{eccv/WeinlandOF10} or handles blurred perspectives in multi-view settings~\cite{tip/LiuZZJWL23}.
+Shi \textit{et al.}~\cite{tii/ShiLWY23} introduce a multi-stream graph convolutional network to manage diverse occlusion types.
+Chen \textit{et al.}~\cite{chen2023unveiling} show that pre-training on occluded skeleton sequences followed by k-means clustering enhances self-supervised skeleton-based action recognition.
+Liu \textit{et al.}~\cite{LIU2025110948} propose a pseudo-occlusion strategy for real-world scenarios, and \textsc{Occlusion Skeleton}~\cite{bigdataconf/WuQWF20} offers a valuable resource.
+Benchmark studies evaluate recognizer performance under occlusion~\cite{nips/GroverVR23}.
+Despite these advances, annotations remain labor-intensive and explicit causal modeling of occlusion effects is absent.
+There remains an urgent need for large-scale occluded datasets. \cref{table1} compares \textsc{OccludeNet} with existing occlusion datasets in terms of scale, occlusion dynamics, and sample characteristics.